UP-RS-ESP/Mesh_from_Photos/MetashapeAgisoft_from_photos_to_meshes.md

 High reconstruction uncertainty is typical for points reconstructed from nearby photos with small baseline.
 Such points can noticeably deviate from the object surface, introducing noise in the point cloud.
 While removal of such points should not affect the accuracy of optimization, it may be useful to remove them before building models or point cloud geometries.

-Example: In case you have only two cameras and a point is being triangulated by intersection of two rays there is a direction in which the variation for the point position is maximal and another direction with the minimal variation (l1 and l3 above).
+Example: In case you have only two cameras and a point is being triangulated by intersection of two rays there is a direction in which the variation for the point position is maximal and another direction with the minimal variation ($\lambda_1$ and $\lambda_3$ above).
 Dividing one by the other (max to min) will give you the reconstruction uncertainty value.
+Reconstruction uncertainty is inversely related to the image-pair baseline: if all images that contribute to determining the 3D position of a point are very close together, relative to the distance of that point, then the uncertainty is high (although the reprojection error may well be low).
+Reconstruction uncertainty is unrelated to how well the cameras are aligned/modelled.
+It is reflecting the ratio between XY uncertainty and Z uncertainty.
+If the XY accuracy (usually $\lambda_1$ is equal to the Z accuracy (usually $\lambda_3$) then you get an reconstruction uncertainty of 1.
+A reconstruction uncertainty of 10 implies that $\lambda_1$ is 10 times as large as $\lambda_3$.

 You are aiming at a value of 10 or lower.
 A range of 8 to 10 is likely a reasonable goal.